mathesar-foundation/mathesar-wiki/docs/projects/2023/08/installation-improvements-0_1_4.md

 - Figure out as a team how we want to manage our DockerHub repo and tags - Some users want to use our features as soon as they are pushed into develop branch.
 Maybe we could set up a nightly build for such users
 - Reassess Docker version requirements once we do a single Docker image

-### Research Work
-- Come up with a list of PaaS to support and get approval from the team

 ## Timeline